Takis Koroneos: Club career

 Koroneos had a long tenure with the Greek team Panathinaikos Athens.
 With Panathinaikos, he won 11 Greek League championships and 3 Greek Cup titles.
 While a member of Panathinaikos, he was also the Greek Cup Finals Top Scorer in 1983.

 In 2008, he was voted as one of the 100 greatest athletes in the first 100 years in the history of all the sports divisions of the Panathinaikos Athletic Club.
 He was voted the 60th most important athlete overall, and the 12th most important basketball player, in the club's first 100 years.
 During his career, he also played with PAOK Thessaloniki and Panionios Athens.

-In the top-tier level Greek League, he scored a total of 7,465 points, which is the 5th most total points scored in the competition, since the 1963–64 season.
+In the top-tier level amateur Greek Championship (1963–1992), he scored a total of 7,465 points, which was the 5th most total points scored in the competition.

-Greece National team career
+National team career

 Koroneos played with the Greece men's national basketball team in 150 games, in which he recorded a personal total of 1,832 points.
 His first game with the Greece men's national team was played on July 25, 1972, against the Bulgaria men's national basketball team, during the Balkan Championship.
 His last game played with Greece was on October 29, 1981, against the Poland men's national basketball team, in a friendly game.

 Koroneos played at the 1972 Pre-Olympic Tournament, the 1975 EuroBasket, the 1979 EuroBasket, and the 1981 EuroBasket.
 They won gold medals at the 1979 Mediterranean Games, and the 1979 Balkan Championship.